Repetitive Strain Injury

 - Weakness in the hands or forearms.
 It is often difficult to perform even simple tasks.

-- Difficulty with normal activities like opening doors, chopping vegetables, turning on a tap.
+- Difficulty with everyday activities, e.g. opening doors, chopping vegetables, turning on a tap.

 - Chronically cold hands, particularly the fingertips.